department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 <div class="va-introtext">
 If you want to follow a career path that uses your existing skillset, Vocational Rehabilitation and Employment (VR&amp;E) can help you with your job search through counseling and rehabilitation services that address your interests and abilities.
 Find out if you can get VR&amp;E job-search counseling and employment coaching.

-These services are in addition to our other employment search resources.
-[Learn about other VA employment resources](/employment/job-seekers/employment-support/).

 </div>

 <div class="feature">